Vaeakau-Taumako language: Admonitive na

 However na also has a second function, it acts to point out the consequences of disobeying the order.
 In this role the na often appears without me, creating a clause without tense-aspect-mood marking.

 Statements

-Verbal Clause Negation
+Verbal clause negation

-Verbal negation is made up of three morphemes which act independently and may be understood as the English equivalents to siai 'not', sikiai 'not yet',and hiekh 'not at all'.
+Verbal negation is made up of three morphemes which act independently and may be understood as the English equivalents to siai 'not', sikiai 'not yet', and hiekh 'not at all'.